wdk-docs/nx-dev/docs/shared/guides/nx-and-ts.md

 console.log(`Running ${tsapp()}`);
 ```

-## Use SWC as the compiler
+## 使用 SWC 作为编译器

 Nx also ships with support to use SWC instead of TSC.
 When generating a new library/application just pass the `--compiler=swc`.

 Here's an example of generating a new library: